Chair - John Stevens

 She sits on various boards as a Lay Member at National level including the Royal College of General Practitioners, The Royal College of Surgeons and is also a disciplinary panel member of English Netball and British Canoeing.
 She is also a volunteer within her local community as a trustee of a cancer charity, a patients association and is a Magistrate sitting on the Cambridgeshire bench.

-Before qualifying as a Clinical Physiologist, Jude worked in the I.T. industry for eight years in a variety of different specialities and industries.
+Before qualifying as a Clinical Physiologist, Jude worked in I.T. for eight years in a variety of different specialities and industries including hardware & comms, programming, UAT and Education, Telecommunications and Infrastructure respectively.

 Zoey Harries joined RCCP in October 2018 and has since supported the organisation with finance, recruitment, human resources, IT, customer support and, communication and engagement.
 Zoey is a qualified teacher and assessor and has over 10 years of training and customer support experience.
 In her previous role, she worked as a Customer Support and Training Manager for a Clinical Software Company working with the NHS and Private practices in the UK and internationally.
 Zoey brings an array of transitional skills and has helped with the centralisation of RCCP’s previously outsourced administration and finance functions.